choiseun/food-image-classification-via-CNNs/README.md

 ### Problem Statement

-In this project, I intend on taking images of food, building a convolutional neural network (CNN) for image classification, and then recommending a generic recipe that details the ingredients and steps for preparing the dish.
+In this project, I intend on building a convolutional neural network (CNN) to classify food images.

 In this project, I hope to accomplish the following objectives:
-- Collect and clean at least 200 images per food class for 5 classes using the pushshift.io Reddit API,
+- Collect and clean at least 200 images per food class for 5 classes using the pushshift.io Reddit API, and
-- Build a convolutional neural network from scratch to predict multiclass food classes with accuracy, precision, and recall scores that beat those of the null model, and
+- Build convolutional neural networks from scratch and pre-trained, state of the art models to predict multiclass food classes with accuracy scores higher than that of the null model.
-- Recommend a recipe based on the predicted food class so that the user can understand the basic ingredients and process of food preparation required to make the dish.

-For this multiclass classification problem, I aim to predict the following 5 dishes:
+For this multiclass classification problem, I aim to predict the following 5 classes:
 1. Hamburger
 2. Hot dog
 3. Pizza